Pak Choy Salad – Spicy Asian Slaw with Coriander Lime Dressing

 Palm sugar replacement: Can substitute with brown sugar if you don’t have palm sugar at hand.

-Other Asian herbs: You can mix up the Asian herbs in the pak choy salad if you don’t have coriander or spring onion available or if you find coriander tastes like soap.
+Other Asian herbs: You can mix up the Asian herbs in the pak choy salad if you don’t have coriander or spring onion available.
 Change it up with other Asian herbs like mint, Thai basil or Vietnamese mint.

 Give pak choy a good rinse under water to remove any dirt sitting in between the leaves.